jlule/Task-Application/README.md

 # Future Work

-{Make a list of things that you need to fix, improve, and add in the future.}
-SOme of things that I would have wanted to add are a search bar to search for tasks and a due date and email  reminder of when the task is due
+Some of things that I would have wanted to add: are a search bar to search for tasks
+A due date and
+an email  reminder of when the task is due